Chemical Hygiene and Communications

 Chemical Hygiene Officer: A designated employee who is qualified by training and experience to provide technical guidance in the development and implementation of the provisions of the Chemical Hygiene Plan.

-Hazardous Chemical: Any chemical, substance or product, which is known to be present in the workplace in such a manner those employees, may be exposed under normal conditions of use or in foreseeable emergency.
+Hazardous Chemical: Any chemical, substance, or product, which is known to be present in the workplace in such a manner those employees, may be exposed under normal conditions of use or in foreseeable emergency.

 Safety Data Sheets (SDS): Documents that provide detailed information about a chemical’s hazards and how to work with each chemical safely.
 Each chemical manufacturer or importer is required to provide a SDS for each of their chemicals.
-Health & Emergency Management Safety can provide copies of Safety Data Sheets upon request.
+Environmental Health & Safety can provide copies of Safety Data Sheets upon request.

 Related Information